Grande Hotel Beira: Mozambique independence

 On 25 June 1975, Mozambique gained independence as a result of Portugal's nonviolent Carnation Revolution the previous year; the Mozambique Liberation Front, later known as Frelimo, assumed power.
 On the first day of independence, the Grande Hotel hosted the first wedding in Beira under the new regime.
 Later, the bar at the swimming pool became the office of Frelimo's Revolutionary Committee, which was responsible for establishing socialism in Beira and the province of Sofala.
 While the main hall of the Grande Hotel was used for party meetings and events, the basement became a prison for opponents of the new government.

 In 1978, the communist Frelimo government assumed ownership of private land, a move that resulted in the exodus of the remaining Mozambican-Portuguese community that had dominated the local economy.
 However, the Grande Hotel was one of the exceptions, and its land and the building remain the property of the Portuguese Grupo Entreposto SA, the continuation of the Companhia de Moçambique.

 In 1977, the Mozambican Civil War broke out in the province of Sofala: Renamo vs Frelimo.
 The civil war was in part the extension of the global Cold War; capitalism vs communism.
 Renamo was established by the Rhodesian Army and the South African Defence Force with the aim of destroying the communist Frelimo regime.
 Renamo launched guerrilla attacks at social and economic targets.
 The Grande Hotel, as the Frelimo political base in this area, became a Frelimo military base as well.

 With the fall of Ian Smith's government in Rhodesia, the ZANU party came into power.
 They renamed the country Zimbabwe upon independence in April 1980, and Robert Mugabe became the Prime Minister of Zimbabwe, later becoming President.
 With this change, Zimbabwe needed to use the Beira corridor as its import/export route, since the alternate routes ran through South Africa, which Zimbabwe now boycotted.
 In 1981, the Zimbabwe Defence Force established a neutral zone in Beira and its import/export corridor.
 As a result, the city became a haven for refugees seeking safety and access to international aid entering through the sea harbour and airport.
 The Grande Hotel became a refugee camp with most of the refugees coming from rural areas.

-It is said that some refugees who arrived during the night were overwhelmed in the morning by the view of the ocean, which they had never seen.
-They tried to walk towards the sea but, never having experienced a multistory building and not comprehending the height differences, they fell to their deaths from the roof terrace.

 The hotel survived Cyclone Idai in March 2019.